On the periodic decompositions of multidimensional configurations: Preliminaries

 \subsection{Configurations and periodicity}

 In this paper we consider mostly elements of the set $\Z^{\Z^d}$, that is, functions

 where $d$ is a positive integer --- the dimension.
-However, in some occasions we also work with the set $\C^{\Z^d}$ and hence most of the definitions and some of the statements are given more generally for the elements of this set.
-If $c \in \Z^{\Z^d}$ has only finitely many different values, then $c$ is called a ($d$-dimensional) \emph{configuration}.
+However, in some occasions, we also work with the set $\C^{\Z^d}$. and hence most of the definitions and some of the statements are given more generally for the elements of this set.

+A ($d$-dimensional) \emph{configuration} or a \emph{$\Z^d$-configuration} is a function $c \in \Z^{\Z^d}$ that has only finitely many different values.
 In particular, configurations are functions of the set $\A^{\Z^d}$ for some finite $\A \subseteq \Z$.
 The set $\A^{\Z^d}$ is called the \emph{$d$-dimensional configuration space over $\A$}.
+Notice the distinction between the concepts of configurations and general functions of the set $\Z^{\Z^d}$.
+Indeed, the range of a general such function is allowed to be infinite while the range of a configuration is always finite.

 Any function $c \in \C^{\Z^d}$ is \emph{$\bv$-periodic} if $c(\bu + \bv) = c(\bu)$ for all $\bu \in \Z^d$.
 In this case $\bv$ is called a \emph{period} of $c$.
 If $c$ has a non-zero period, then it is \emph{periodic}.
 Let us denote by $\tau^{\bv}(c)$ the \emph{translation} of $c \in \C^{\Z^d}$ by a vector $\bv \in \Z^d$ defined such that $\tau^{\bv}(c)(\bu) = c( \bu -\bv)$ for all $\bu \in \Z^d$.
 Hence, $c$ is $\bv$-periodic if and only if $\tau^{\bv}(c) =c$.